 I’m not the biggest fan of Bond’s decór circa Dr. No. Green walls and ornate gold sconces just ain’t my thing.
 But the classic, antique car lithographs he has hanging on his bedroom wall are very fun!
 Bond uses simple, dark brown wood frames for the five he has.
 Depending on your budget you can go with more inexpensive prints, like the one above from All Posters.
 If you’re looking to make a bit more of an investment, you can find original lithographs on etsy for around $50.00 or at Fine Rare Prints for $75.00.
 It’s worth checking out Ebay as well.
 The best part is you get to mix and match the cars you like to create your own set.

 What more can we say about good ol’ Jack?
 M’s little desk buddy has become a fan favorite collectible.
-So much so that the discontinued Skyfall version is now fetching close to $400 on Amazon.
-Meanwhile, on Ebay prices start around $180 for a new one.
-And used ones aren’t that common.
-Or that much cheaper.
+As you can clearly see from the insane prices some people are asking on Amazon for the now discontinued original.
+Meanwhile, on Ebay prices for used ones start around $500.
+And they ain’t that common.

 In the novel From Russia With Love, Fleming described Bond’s morning coffee routine.
 Two large cups of strong java from De Bry, brewed using a Chemex, and consumed black without sugar.
 The Chemex Classic Coffee Maker was invented in 1941 by chemist Dr. Peter Schlumbohm.
 The deceptively simple design was inspired in equal parts by lab glassware and the Bauhaus movement.
 But the real key to its success was the double-bonded filters, which he also designed.
 So if you want your morning cup like Bond’s, this is the way to do it.